rcosteira79/rcosteira79.github.io/README.md

 # rcosteira79.github.io

-Project for my blog: ricardocosteira.com
+Production repository for my blog: ricardocosteira.com.
+The project that outputs this one is at https://github.com/rcosteira79/jasper2.